-If an attorney has been acting dishonestly, negligently or outside of his or her authority, his or her authority can be easily revoked if the person who granted the power remains mentally capable of understanding the nature and consequences of doing so.
-However, if the person who granted the power no longer has the necessary mental capacity to make that decision, it may be necessary to apply to the Court to have a legal guardian known as a committee appointed in place of the attorney.
+If a power of attorney has been acting dishonestly, negligently or outside of his or her authority, his or her authority can be easily revoked if the person who granted the power remains mentally capable of understanding the nature and consequences of doing so.
+However, if the person who granted the power of attorney no longer has the necessary mental capacity to make that decision, it may be necessary to apply to the Court to have a legal guardian known as a committee appointed in place of the power of attorney.
 There may be other options available to deal with a delinquent attorney including reporting the matter to the Public Guardian and Trustee.
-In addition, if the attorney has caused financial losses to the person who granted the power of attorney, a lawsuit may be brought against the attorney for damages.
+In addition, if the attorney has caused financial losses to the person who granted the power of attorney, a lawsuit may be brought against the power of attorney for damages.

 For a consultation with a lawyer regarding a power of attorney problem, please contact McLarty Wolf at 604-688-9542.